devronithomas/emailvalidate/README.md

 # Validate email-id using python

-Python code using re (regular expression) module in python use "import re"
+# Python code using re (regular expression) module in python

-Valid email address format
+# use "import re"

 A valid email address is required to sign up for an xMatters trial user account.
 A valid email address consists of an email prefix and an email domain, both in acceptable formats.

 The prefix appears to the left of the @ symbol.